Prof Jon Thompson

 *Editing poetry in print and online environments

-I've recently completed a collection of poems, Strange Country, which is my third collection.
-It is slated for publication in late 2016 by Shearsman Books--here
+I've recently completed a new collection of poems, Strange Country, which is my third collection.
+It was published in 2016 by Shearsman Books--here

 Free Verse: A Journal of Contemporary Poetry & Poetics can be found here.